rabbitmq/server-packages/README.md

 For steps 3 and 4, the signing key used comes from GitHub secrets and is stored on disk for only for the relevant parts of the build.

+## Package Testing

+### Testing with Jepsen

+A successfully built alpha release triggers a Jepsen workflow run in a separate repository, [`rabbitmq/jepsen`](https://github.com/rabbitmq/jepsen).

+### Package Tests

+Team RabbitMQ's package tests (that is, they test Debian, RPM, Windows packages specifically and not RabbitMQ per se) are not yet moved to this repository.

 ## License